WestCoastInformatics/wci-mt2-service/README.md

 set AWS_SECRET_KEY=changeme
 ```

-* Install PostgreSQL Database or run through a docker container.
+* Install MySql Database v? or run through a docker container.
 Configure the database to use the environment values you set above:
-username: %PG_USER%
+username: %DB_USER%
-password: %PG_PASSWORD%
+password: %DB_PASSWORD%
-port: %PG_PORT%
+port: %DB_PORT%

-Make sure to have the Postgres bin folder on your path in order to run the command below:
+Make sure to have the MySql bin folder on your path in order to run the command below (Should be automatic if you install MySql locally):

-* Create a database named: %PG_DATABASE%
+* Create a database named: %DB_DATABASE%

 ```
-createdb -Upostgres --encoding=UTF-8 rt2
+mysql -u %DB_USER% -p -h %DB_Host%
+DROP DATABASE IF EXISTS %DB_DATABASE%;
+CREATE DATABASE %DB_DATABASE%;
 ```

 * Create the following directory structure for lucene indexes: %INDEX_BASE%